seigneur/safeseam/README.md

 # safeseam
 An SAFE Multisig based Escrow that triggers an IOT action using an Agent.

-Featuring Agent to Agent communication and resolution.
+Featuring Agent to Agent communication and resolution via an escrow mechanism.

 Todo's